making your own banjo ukulele from a neck taken from a kit and a cheap hand drum.

 Since the neck is attached with a nut, the problem is cosmetic, but if you can get a piece of wood allowing this, it will look better and will be more durable.

-Step 3: Attaching the neck to the tambourine
+Step 3: Attaching Neck to the Hand Drum

 I drilled the heel and the hardwood and put two gudgeons to prevent the neck from rotating around the threaded rod.